At a Glance

 ✨Showcase Your Technical Skills

 Make sure to highlight your technical qualifications and experience, especially your HNC/City & Guilds/NVQ Level 3 or equivalent in Engineering.
-Be prepared to discuss specific examples of how you've successfully diagnosed and resolved breakdowns in a fast-paced manufacturing environment.
+Be prepared to discuss specific examples of how you've successfully delivered maintenance in a high-volume manufacturing environment.

 ✨Demonstrate Problem-Solving Abilities